Ipgnosis/ipgnosis.github.io/README.md

 When learning a game, humans typically learn just enough to start playing the first game, then they play and learn as they go along.
 During game play, humans typically do not:

 * Start a game with a proven strategy in mind (e.g. 'Sicilian Defense', 'Ruy Lopez', etc.)
-* Conduct an exhaustive search of all possible moves (*NB even in Tic Tac Toe, there are 9! or 362,880 possible moves*)
+* Conduct an exhaustive search of all possible moves (*NB. even in Tic Tac Toe, there are 9! or 362,880 possible moves*)
-* Calculate win/loss probabilities for any given move
+* Calculate win/loss probabilities for a move
 * Explore the history of great games played in the past, looking for similarities

+*However, this is pretty much how all computer versions of board games work.*

-What humans actually do is scan the current situation, and make an almost subconscious assessment of risk/reward before selecting the next move most likely to win; if winning is less likely, then they are playing for a draw.
+What humans actually do is scan the current situation, and make an almost subconscious assessment of risk/reward before selecting the next move most likely to win.
+If winning appears less likely, then they are playing for a draw.
 This has been confirmed by Garry Kasparov's book: **'Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins'**; where he explains how this game intuition is developed through rigorous practice.

 ### Goal: